moonshine-software/doc/en/security/authentication.md

 <a name="disabling-authentication"></a>
 ## Disabling authentication

-If you want to disable the built-in authentication of **MoonShine**, you can do this in `MoonShineServiceProvider`:
+If you want to disable the built-in authentication of **MoonShine**, you can do this in `MoonShineServiceProvider`.

 ```php
 $config->authDisable();